 Archive for the ‘Gallery News’ Category

-Friday, February 3 from 6 – 9 pm.
+The First Friday Artwalk is Friday, April 7 from 6 – 9 pm.

 705 Commercial Ave., ACME Creative

 April brings artists Steve Klein and Meg Holgate to the ACME Gallery.
 Klein’s distinctive kiln-formed work and Holgate’s paintings, drawings and glass sculpture are a marriage of quiet balance and gentle movement.

 620 Commercial Ave., Burton Jewelers

 Burton Jewelers will feature an expanded show of “Two Perspectives”, Linda Henley & James Keul (Mother & Son) floral themed watercolor and landscape oil paintings.
 The show will be much enhanced with new works coming out of their show in North Carolina.
 Complimenting the painting wills be a special new selection of Lundberg art glass from California.
 The April Birthstone is diamond and a special selection of impressive and interesting diamonds will be shown.
 Refreshments and hors d’oeuvres will be offered.

 604 Commercial Ave., The Good Stuff Arts